Larry Cook Heating & Cooling

 Book Appointment

-Indoor air quality has always been important, but has also recently become a “hot-topic” due to COVID-19.
+Indoor air quality has always been important, but improving indoor air quality has also recently become a “hot-topic” due to COVID-19.
 An abundance of scientific research shows that the air within homes and businesses can be more polluted than that which you would find within a large industrialized city.
 Indoor air quality becomes even more important when you consider the fact that the majority of people spend all day indoors.
 In fact, the Environmental Protection Agency (EPA) states that indoor air pollutants may be up to 100 times higher than levels of outdoor pollutants and are ranked among the top 5 environmental threats to human health.

 You may be wondering what causes poor indoor air quality.
 Often, poor indoor air quality results from inadequate ventilation, pollutant sources found within the home (for example, building materials, paint, varnishes, sealants, off-gassing from furniture, carpets, wood products, household cleaning products, personal care products, and fragrance), as well as pollutant sources found outside the home (for example, pesticides, radon, and outdoor air pollution).
 If your home is not well ventilated then these pollutants can accumulate to unhealthy levels.